-- Manufacturer Part Number is the number that will appear on purchase orders.
-When creating new items, iPoint will automatically fill the Item Name entered above into this field.
+- Manufacturer Part Number is the number that will appear on purchase orders. iPoint will automatically fill the Item Name entered above into this field when creating new items.
 You can modify this to be whatever you want.
 However, there is a 31 character limit if you are syncing to QuickBooks.

 - The Color field is generally used for speaker finishes, wall plate colors, and the like.
-The color can be optionally included in proposals, invoices, and purchase orders.
+The part name can optionally include the color in proposals, invoices, and purchase orders.

 - Default Qty is the typical number of items you sell at a time.
-For example, if you sell speakers in pairs, but inventory them individually, you might set the quantity to 2, so that your sales staff will be reminded to sell two at a time.
+For example, if you sell speakers in pairs but inventory them individually, you might set the quantity to 2 so that iPoint will remind your sales staff to sell two at a time.

-- Units reflects what is being sold.
-You might use Each for televisions and brackets but Pair for speakers.
+- Units reflect what is being sold.
+For example, you might use Each for televisions and brackets but Pair for speakers.
 Time might be sold as Hour but wire sold in Feet.

-- Hard Cost is the price you purchase the item for.
-This is the cost that will appear on Purchase Orders as well as the cost used in calculating job profitability.
+- Hard Cost is the cost you pay to buy the item.
+This cost will appear on Purchase Orders and the cost used in calculating job profitability.

 - Unit Price is the default price of the item when sold to a customer.
-With the correct permissions, this price can be modified on the sales document.
+A user can modify this price on the sales document with the correct permissions.

 - Margin shows what the profit margin for the item is.
 This field is automatically calculated based on the Profit and Unit Price fields.
 However, this field can also be set with a percentage, which will cause iPoint to calculate a new Unit Price based on the desired percentage you enter.